Some posts contain compensated links. Please read this disclaimer for more info.

 Where To Stay In Albania With Kids

-You’ve now got a massive list of where to visit in Albania -yay!
-But, before you start planning what you’re going to fill your time with, you need to know where you’re going to sleep!
+You’ve now got a massive list of where to visit in Albania with children.
+Yay!
+But, before you start planning what to do in Albania, you need to know where you’re going to sleep!

 Whilst some people like to book when they arrive, during the peak season that could lead to a tricky issue coming your way.
 Whilst Albania isn’t a country which is completely booked up during summer, availability can be very low if you don’t book ahead of time, so we would always recommend booking your accommodation before you arrive.